-If you were recently arrested and charged with driving under the influence, you are likely worried about what will happen next.
+Lebanon County DUI LawyerIf you were recently arrested and charged with driving under the influence, you are likely worried about what will happen next.
 As a Lebanon County DUI lawyer, Steven E. Kellis understands your concerns and is here to help.
-If you have found yourself charged with driving under the influence, you should speak with Steven Kellis as soon as possible to learn more about your legal options.
+If you have been charged with driving under the influence, you should speak with Steven Kellis as soon as possible to learn more about your legal options.

 Don’t underestimate the power of legal representation.
 Depending on the unique circumstances of your case, you may be able to have your charges dropped or reduced.
-Mr. Kellis will help you protect your rights and will work towards the most favorable outcome.
+Mr. Kellis will help you protect your rights and work towards the most favorable outcome.

 When you choose Steven E. Kellis to represent you in court, you can rest assured that you will have the best defense possible.
 His professional drive and tenacity set him apart from other DUI lawyers, and his clients are proud to say the same.
 Call our office today at (215) 977-4183 to schedule a free, no-obligation case evaluation with your Lebanon County DUI lawyer.

-Implied Consent for Breath Tests
+What is Implied Consent for Breath Tests?

 Few people read the fine print on any contract or legal agreement.
-Your driver’s license is exactly that: a legal agreement between you and the State of Pennsylvania.
-When you put your signature on your application for a license, you are giving implied consent to any chemical test a law enforcement officer asks you to take if you are suspected of DUI.
+Your driver’s license is precisely that: a legal agreement between you and the State of Pennsylvania.
+When you put your signature on your application for a permit, you are giving implied consent to any chemical test a law enforcement officer asks you to take if you are suspected of DUI.
 Implied consent is not unique to Pennsylvania.

 In many cases of suspected DUI, a law enforcement officer will request that the driver submit to a breathalyzer test.
 In cases where the officer suspects that the driver is under the influence of medication or illegal drugs, the officer may request that the driver submit to a chemical analysis of their blood or urine.

-This is one of the most important pieces of advice that a Lebanon County DUI lawyer can give their clients: while a driver has the legal right to refuse one of these tests, a refusal is not without consequence.
-When a person refuses to submit to a chemical test, because they have already given implied consent, they are subject to a suspension of their driver’s license.
+This is one of the most essential pieces of advice that a Lebanon County DUI lawyer can give their clients: while a driver has the legal right to refuse one of these tests, a refusal is not without consequence.
+When a person refuses to submit to a chemical test because they have already given implied consent, they are subject to a suspension of their driver’s license.
 They will also be charged with an additional crime.

-Penalties for a Lebanon County DUI
+What are the Penalties for a Lebanon County DUI?

-- First Offense: Those convicted of a first offense, and who have a blood alcohol content (BAC) level of 0.08 – 0.09, may be sentenced to 6 months probation and given a $300 fine.
+• First Offense: Those convicted of a first offense and who have a blood alcohol content (BAC) level of 0.08 – 0.09 may be sentenced to 6 months probation and given a $300 fine.

-- Subsequent Offenses: When a person is convicted a 3rd time, or for subsequent offenses, may be sentenced to up to 2 years in jail and fined up to $5,000.
+• Subsequent Offenses: When a person is convicted a 3rd time or for subsequent offenses, may be sentenced to up to 2 years in jail and fined up to $5,000.
 These offenders may also have their driver’s licenses suspended for 12 months.

 These penalties are only for those offenders who have not caused property damage or injury.
 In the case of vehicular manslaughter and other DUI accidents, there will be additional penalties, including the installation of interlock ignition control devices, community service, and treatment programs.

-When Court is in Your Future
+What Happens When Court is in Your Future?

 The prospect of going to court can be frightening.
 Once you have hired your attorney, they will review your case and advise you of what you can expect.
 In most cases, a DUI attorney will begin by reviewing evidence that the prosecutor has gathered against their client.